fullmetalbrackets/blog/src/pages/uses.md

   500 GB HDD

 - #### Comment
-  A recent purchase, $45 used on eBay and hasn't been expanded at all from how I got it.
+  A recent purchase, $45 refurbished on eBay and hasn't been expanded at all from how I got it.
 I only bought this to run Pi-Hole as a replace to an old, noisy laptop I've been running Pi-Hole off of for years.
 It also doubles as a dev server.
 I may slap on an external HDD and use it as a backup server too.

 <div id='tools' />